Ultra-Code/archsway/archlinux/archinstall.md

 nnn as filemanger
-node and npm for ts development openssh and rsync for syncing file with remote over ssh pulseaudio and libpulse for audio and controling audio ripgrep(rg) for searching for patterns an alternative to grep sd Intuitive find & replace an alternative to sed wl-clipboard for wayland clipboard reflector for choosing fastest pacman server list qt5-wayland for runing qt5 apps under wayland usb_modeswitch for enabling modem mode for zero-cd based modems yay for AUR packagem mangement yt-dlp youtube downloader zig zls-bin for zig development
+node and npm for ts development openssh and rsync for syncing file with remote over ssh pipewire-pulse as pulseaudio/bluetooth audio server and WirePlumber as pipewire session manager ripgrep(rg) for searching for patterns an alternative to grep sd Intuitive find & replace an alternative to sed wl-clipboard for wayland clipboard reflector for choosing fastest pacman server list qt5-wayland for runing qt5 apps under wayland usb_modeswitch for enabling modem mode for zero-cd based modems xdg-desktop-portal-wrl for WebRTC screen sharing yay for AUR packagem mangement yt-dlp youtube downloader zig zls-bin for zig development